ga-dc/outcomes/roadmap/week04/readme.md

 1. Your resume should be an advertisement – not an autobiography

-2. Write for the Reader – not yourself
+2. Write for the reader – not yourself

 3. Make it easy to be screened in – not out